-Students may choose one of the following tracks within the MPH Program:
+Students may choose one of the following tracks within the MPH Program: (1) Community Health, (2) Environmental Health, or (3) Health Care Management.

-The Community Health Track

-A number of rewarding career opportunities are available for graduates of the MPH Community Health Track.
+Community Health Track: Rewarding career opportunities are available for graduates of the MPH Community Health Track.
 Graduates complete the track with knowledge and skills that are adaptable to many settings including: federal and state agencies, voluntary health agencies, hospitals, health maintenance organizations and worksite settings.
 The terms community health specialist, community health educator, public health educator, health education specialist, health promotion specialist, and health educator are often used to describe the job titles for graduates.
 It important to note that health educators are rarely in employment situations where only one skill is needed.
-For more information on this track, contact Community Health Track Coordinator, Dr. Debra Bill (610) 436-6941 or email: dbill@wcupa.edu.
+For more information on this track, visit the Community Health website or contact Community Health Track Coordinator Dr. Ramona Stone at 610-436-6975 or rstone@wcupa.edu.
 A combination of skills and the ability to work as a member of a team ensures success at working in a number of settings and the following track courses prepares graduates for their future careers and CHES certification: